Pull Request Proposals (PRP)

 Here is an example of a PRP in Snapshot:

-After the Pending period has finished, the PRP becomes Active and enables voting for 3 days:
+Once the proposal is published, the PRP becomes Active and enables voting for 7 days:

 - No code changes should be made to the pull request during this period.
-A proposal may be considered invalid if the respective Pull Request is changed after it’s creation.
+A PRP will be considered invalid if the respective Pull Request is changed after it’s creation.

-- If the Quorum Percentage (currently 100,000 tokens) have voted (either directly or via delegation) and the Approval Threshold based on participating votes (currently 50%) is exceeded, the Foundation labels the Github pull request as “approved”;
+- If the Quorum Percentage (0.1% of the circulating supply) have voted (either directly or via delegation) and the Approval Threshold based on participating votes (currently 50%) is exceeded, the Foundation labels the Github pull request as “approved”;

 The Foundation can nullify the proposal if it detects major issues on the pull request.
 Some examples of what could cause a proposal to be nullified are: